AppsComTr/Spaceship/README.md

 As can be seen in the feature screen, developers should only focus on developing their own game logic.
 Spaceship handles all other things for them.
 Spaceship allows defining multiple games.

+First of all, Spaceship supports 3 types of games.
+These are; real time, active turn-based and passive turn-based.
+Real time games works with looper mechanism on server side.
+Data is not directly processed, they are queued to handled in loop method with interval which can be defined in config.
+For the other types, datas are not queued and processed in update method when they are arrived to server.
+Matchmaker works different for passive turn-based games according to others.
+Because others are considered as active games and they should be start after complete the user count for given game.
+Because of these, `Mode` field in game specs should be defined carefully according to designed game.

 To attach a game to Spaceship, developers should implement the `GameController` methods.
 These are:

 ```go